bitfocus/companion-module-stagetimerio-api/companion/HELP.md

 - **Room ID**: The ID of the Stagetimer room you want to control.
 - **API Key**: A key that authorizes you to use the Stagetimer API.
 You can generate an API key on the controller page.

+---

 ## Configuration

 1. Click on the module in the Connections list to reveal the configuration pane.
 2. Enter your **Room ID** and **API Key** in the form and click *Save*.
 3. If the details you entered are correct, the module will connect.
 If the module fails to connect, please review the output in the Companion Logs tab.

+---

 ## Presets

 There are multiple presets available for the most common actions, ready to drop into  your button layout.

+---

 ## Actions

 The following Actions are available:

+**Message actions:**

 - **Message: Hide**
   Hide a message in the room
 - **Message: Show**
   Show a message in the room
 - **Message: Toggle visibility**
   Show/hide a message in the room

+**Timer actions:**

 - **Timer: Reset**
     Reset a specific timer to original duration
 - **Timer: Start**